-AquaBrite® Textile Colors are water-based screen printable fabric inks.
+AquaBrite® Textile Colors are water-based screen printing inks for fabric.
 As the name suggests, water-based inks are those which can be dissolved in water.
 Such inks use water as the main component to carry the color pigment.

-AquaBrite® Textile Colors are designed for printing on light colored backgrounds.
+AquaBrite® Textile Colors are screen printing inks designed for printing on light colored backgrounds.

 From the product label: